Shimizu-Technology/hafaloha_frontend/README.md

 2. **Restaurant Context** - Automatic filtering of data by restaurant
 3. **Image Storage** - S3 URLs for menu item images and site assets
 4. **Notifications** - Display status from backend notification systems
+5. **Merchandise Management** - Full CRUD operations for merchandise collections and items

 The backend README contains more details about the API endpoints and multi-tenant architecture.